aditya8ait/Logistic_regression/README.md

 # Logistic_regression
-Implemented Breast Cancer Detection using Logistic Regession model
+Implemented Breast Cancer Detection using Logistic Regession model with an accuracy of 96.7%

 STEPS PERFORMED:
 1. DATA PREPROCESSING